1tablespoonvanilla extractor 1 teaspoon of coconut extract

 Make sure your cake pan is truly nonstick.
 This is super important when baking with coconut flour.
 I purchase a new nonstick pan once a year.

 Oven temperatures vary.
-This cake needs 20 minutes in my oven but might need a longer time in yours.
+This cake needs 20 minutes in my oven, but it might need a longer time in yours.
 It's ready when a toothpick inserted in the center comes out clean.

 You can replace the stevia with any granulated sweetener to equal ½ to ¾ cup of sugar.
 You won't be able to replace it with a liquid sweetener like maple syrup or honey.

 You can keep the leftovers in an airtight container in the fridge for up to 5 days.
 You can also freeze individual slices in freezer bags.
-Defrost them overnight or in the microwave at 50% power.
+Defrost them overnight in the fridge or in the microwave.